-For example, the budget I drew up gave us a little fun money ($25 each per month) and covered all the big expenses (mortgage, insurance, groceries, electricity etc).
+For example, the budget I drew up gave us a little fun money ($25 each per month) and covered all the significant expenses (mortgage, insurance, groceries, electricity etc).

 The most recent amount – pre-travel – that I could whittle my FLC down to was $2500 per month or $30,000 per year.

-Every single wage or salary payment was made direct to our mortgage offset account.
+Every wage or salary payment was made directly to our mortgage offset account.

 Depending on where you live, $2500 may or may not be a lot of money.
-In New Zealand, it’s not a lot of money.
+Where I live, it’s not a lot of money.

 Our house expenses accounted for just over half of that and we were very careful with the remainder.

-Our home is in a city with lots of wonderful parks and woodlands to explore for free so we made the most of low-cost activities.
+Our home is in a city with many wonderful parks and woodlands to explore for free so we made the most of low-cost activities.

 How To Budget Around Your Core Expenses

-If you are interested in budgeting around your core expenses, instead of letting your income dictate what you spend, here’s is how I do it.
+If you are interested in budgeting around your core expenses instead of letting your income dictate what you spend, here’s how I do it.

 1. Work out what you actually need to live each month

-Here’s where you’ll need to sit down with a pen, paper and your bank statements or online banking open.
+Here’s where you’ll need to sit down with a pen and paper and open your bank statements or online banking.

-For most, that’s mortgage/rent, insurance, utilities, food, transport costs, debt repayments, memberships, subscription, gifts.
+For most, that’s mortgage/rent, insurance, utilities, food, transport costs, debt repayments, memberships, subscriptions, and gifts.

-Look at your bank statements for an accurate picture of where you currently spend your money.
+Look at your bank statements for an accurate picture of where you spend your money.

 Add together all those categories into a monthly sum you require to live.

-Now you need to look at your income to make sure you’re earning more than you need to spend.
+Now you need to look at your income to ensure you’re earning more than you need to spend.